pterodactyl/documentation/panel/getting_started.md

 Pterodactyl runs on a wide range of operating systems, so pick whichever you are most comfortable using.

 ::: warning
-Pterodactyl does not support most OpenVZ systems due to incompatabilities with Docker.
+Pterodactyl does not support most OpenVZ systems due to incompatibilities with Docker.
 If you are planning on running this software on an OpenVZ based system you will not be successful.
 :::